marydn/gCalTimer.gadget/README.md

 ###Note

 Just tested on Windows 7.
-Let me now if works in other versions of Windows.
+Let me know if works in other versions of Windows.